The Big 5 Life-Threatening Rhythms Nurses Must Know

 What it is:

-• Wide, regular QRS complexes.
+• Wide, regular QRS complexes

-• Rate often 150–250 bpm.
+• Rate often 150–250 bpm

-• V-Tach with a pulse: May cause dizziness, hypotension.
+• With pulse: May cause dizziness, hypotension

-• Unstable or pulseless: Start CPR, defibrillate immediately, follow ACLS.
+• Unstable or pulseless: Start CPR immediately, defibrillate, follow ACLS

 2️⃣ Ventricular Fibrillation (V-Fib)